 [82].

 On the written record, the discontent with LALR and yacc is hard to find.
 What programmer wants to announce to colleagues and potential employers that he cannot figure how to make the standard state-of-the-art tool work?
-But, by 1991, a movement away from LALR has already begun.
-Parsing practice falls back on recursive descent and the Operator Issue is back in full force.
+But a movement away from LALR has already begun.
+Parsing practice falls back on recursive descent.
+The Operator Issue is back in full force.

 Combinator parsing